Current and Forthcoming Activities in 2018.

-Saturday 24th June 2-3pm.
-I ran a session on Jane Austen’s depiction of men and masculinity – mostly examining the representation of men as love objects, desirable husband material and so on.
+Saturday 24th June 2017, 2-3pm.
+I ran a session on Jane Austen’s depiction of men and masculinity, examining the representation of men as love objects and desirable husband material.

 I got lots of nice positive comments from audience members who enjoyed the presentation.

 * I collaborated with Sheelagh Gallagher on an event as part of Inspire Poetry Festival: Fri 14th July 2017, 2pm @ Mansfield Library – ‘Poems Please!’
 People suggested their favourite poems, and Sheelagh and I read them (and a few of our own favourites).

 * I participated in the book-launch of Ten Poems About Home (Candlestick Press), edited by Mahendra Solanki at Nottingham Central Library.
 I read the opening poem, W B Yeats’s ‘The Lake Isle of Innisfree’.